Sunzha (river): Nomenclature

 The origin of the name of the river is disputed.
-The most probable of versions name Sunzha has come from Mongol-Turkic languages in the deformed type.
+The most probable of versions say Sunzha has come from Mongol-Turkic languages in the deformed type.
 It is known that Mongols called it Suinchie, Russians Sevenz and in the Chechen language its name got corrective type Solchzha.

 There is also other version that before Sunzha Chechens called the river Okhi «Oh'-hi, Оhhи» that means «downwards the river».